 There are many things you can learn from this comprehensive Bangkok guide.
 It’s also a center for expat life.
 With a wide choice of accommodations from condos to villas, every restaurant style and astounding, often naughty, nightlife.

-Krung Thep Maha Nakhon (Bangkok) has it all 💯 and here is our guide to this world-famous metropolis.
+Krung Thep Maha Nakhon (Bangkok) has it all 💯 and our guide to this world-famous metropolis is here.

 Central Bangkok is split into 50 districts.
 Siam Square and Sukhumvit Road are at their sophisticated heart.
 They hold quality restaurants, glitzy malls, and the infamous Soi Cowboy red-light area 🎓 Silom boasts the city’s financial center and morphs into party central every night, especially in its Patpong sub-district.
 Historic Rattanakosin is Old Bangkok, with its sumptuous Royal palace, magnificent Wat Pho, and other remnants of the city’s past.